-- A. An amendment to the Land Use Bylaw 60/2014 to add a definition for Data Centre Campus under Section 2.5 Definitions. - B. Land Use Redesignation for portion of ASP Area from Agriculture District to Business Park District and Site-Specific Amendments to the Business Park District to allow for the development of a business park to accommodate a Data Centre Campus on the Subject Lands as a Permitted Use.
+- A. Bylaw 06/2025 An amendment to the Land Use Bylaw 60/2014 to add a definition for Data Centre Campus under Section 2.5 Definitions. - B. Bylaw 07/2025 Land Use Redesignation for portion of the ASP Area from Agriculture District to Business Park District and Site-Specific Amendments to the Business Park District to allow for the development of a business park to accommodate a Data Centre Campus on the Subject Lands as a Discretionary Use.